 Wi-Fi is low-cost wireless communication technology.
 A Wi-Fi setup consists of a wireless router which serves a communication hub, linking portable device with an internet connection.
 This network facilitates the connection of many devices depending on the router configuration.
 These networks are limited in range due to the low power transmission, allowing the user to connect only in close proximity.

-Wi-Fi is a form of low-power wireless communication used by many electronic devices such as laptops, systems, smartphones, etc. In a Wi-Fi setup, a wireless router serves as the communication hub.
+Wi-Fi is a form of low-power wireless communication used by many electronic devices such as laptops, systems, smartphones,.
+In a Wi-Fi setup, a wireless router serves as the communication hub.
 These networks are extremely limited in range due to the low power of transmissions allowing users to connect only within close proximity to a router or signal repeater.
 Wi-Fi is common in-home networking applications which provides portability without any need for cables.
 Wi-Fi networks need to be secured with passwords for security purposes in order not to be accessed by others.

 This network facilitates the connection of many devices depending on the router configuration.
 These networks are limited in range due to the low power transmission, allowing the user to connect only in close proximity.